 A reduced width of Cat Creek would remain open during construction and demolition activities.
-However, commercial fishing boats and charter boats for recreational fishing would be adversely affected from the inability to use the other portions of Cat Creek directly around the Causeway Bridge during the construction and demolition.
+However, commercial fishing boats and charter boats for recreational fishing would be adversely affected from the inability to use the other portions of Cat Creek directly around the Causeway Bridge during construction and demolition.
 Therefore, adverse impacts to income and employment from ecotourism, commercial, and recreational fishing would be short-term and minor.

 The height of the new Causeway Bridge over Cat Creek would likely be lower than the existing bridge; this may alter the ability of some commercial vessels to travel the extent of Cat Creek by going under the bridge.
 NASA anticipates that the number of vessels this affects is negligible, since Cat Creek is not currently used for navigation purposes by larger vessels (vessels typically include row boats, canoes, small motorboats, and pontoons).
-Periodic maintenance and repairs over the 75-year lifespan of the bridge would not likely result in closures of Cat Creek, although there could be temporary adverse effects to using some of the areas of Cat Creek around the bridge during these activities.
-Impacts are expected to be minor.
+Periodic maintenance and repairs of the utilities and of the bridge over its 75-year lifespan would not likely result in closures of Cat Creek, although there could be temporary adverse effects to using some of the areas of Cat Creek around the bridge during these activities.
+Adverse impacts are expected to be minor and long-term.